 Audit on an overall population to give assurance on sub populations

-The completely opposite situation to materiality allocation is where a homogeneous population is audited but audit results are required about sub populations and materialities for these sub populations have been set that are lower than overall materiality.
+The completely opposite situation to materiality allocation is where a homogeneous population is audited, but audit conclusions are required about sub populations and materialities for these sub populations have been set that are lower than overall materiality.
 Instead of designing samples for each sub population, a two step approach is much more efficient.
 In the first step an overall sample is designed based on overall materiality.
 The result of this sample is expressed in a posterior probability function that can be fractionalized into priors for the subpopulations.
-Each subpopulation receives a Gamma prior with a times the relative size of the subpopulation as first, and b as second parameters.
+Each subpopulation receives a Gamma prior, with first parameter a times the relative size of the subpopulation, and b as second parameters.
 From here, Bayesian models can be built for each sub population to determine the required additional sample.

 Note 1) Stewart, T.,R., Strijbosch, L., W. G., Moors, J. J. A., & van Batenburg, P.C.
 (2007).
 A Simple Approximation to the Convolution of Gamma Distributions (Revision of DP 2006-27).
 (CentER Discussion Paper; Vol. 2007-70).